madhavthaker/Madhav-Thaker/README.md

 **Exploring NYC Taxi Trip Data**

 Developed a EDA kernel for the "New York City Taxi Trip Duration" kaggle competition.
+Data consisted of start and end coordinates for taxi trips along with their corresponding times.
 Kernel can be found [here](https://www.kaggle.com/madhavt/yet-another-data-visualization-notebook)